 The Michigan Presbyterian Board of Church Extension purchased a home at 549 Division Street in East Lansing for use by the incoming pastor and his family.
 Volunteers from the congregation refurbished the house, getting it ready for the arrival of Rev. Robert L. Moreland, on Oct.
 23, 1957.
 He was installed as the church’s first minister.

 In March of 1960, a new manse at 541 Walbridge Drive was donated by Harold and Wilma Smucker Good.
 The Moreland family moved into it in 1960.
 The manse was an extension of the church itself as well as a home for the minister’s family.
-Rev. Moreland had his office at the manse, session meeting and other committee meetings were held there as were many fellowship and social events.
+Rev. Moreland had his office at the manse, session meetings and other committee meetings were held there as well as many fellowship and social events.
 The volunteer church secretary worked out of the manse, although many times the office work was done in the homes of church members.
 Westminster Foundation allowed the congregation to use their mimeograph machine and other office equipment.

 Under the guidance of the church’s first minister, Rev. Robert Moreland, the members of Eastminster developed a philosophy to guide the congregation.